yuqian-cao-19/ShareTea-POS-Website/README.md

 # School Project
-- Team of five
+- Website design for ShareTea that incorporated the point-of-sales system for cashiers and offers interfaces for cashiers, managers, and customers.
+- Incorporated various accessibility elements along with convenient features that increases productivity of the business.
+- Collaborated with four other groupmates using Jira to track progress and task delegation

 ---

-Website design for ShareTea that incorporated the point-of-sales system for cashiers and offers interfaces for cashiers, managers, and customers.
-Incorporated various accessibility elements along with convenient features that increases productivity of the business.

 ## Tools Used
+- Front-end
+  * React.js
-- Front-end: React.js, Axios
+  * Axios
-- Back-end: Node.js, Express.js, Postgresql
+- Back-end:
+  * Node.js
+  * Express.js
+  * Postgresql

 **Run the backend (server) first before starting the frontend in order for queries to work!**
 **More information on how to start the backend and frontend can be found in their respective folder.**